-Furthermore, because each frame is encoded individually, ApplePro Res files will play both forwards and backwards equally well, and can quickly seek to any frame in the file.
+Furthermore, because each frame is encoded individually, ApplePro Res files will play both forwards and backwards equally well, and can quickly jump to any frame in the file.
 (For more detail on these points, see "H264 should not always be your first choice" below.)

 Photo JPEG (macOS and Windows)

-While the Photo JPEG codec is ancient by now, and it is not recommended for full HD or 4K video, it is still has many advantages for smaller formats like 1280x720 or 640x360.
+While the Photo JPEG codec is ancient by now, and it is not recommended for full HD or 4K video, it still has many advantages for smaller resolutions like 1280x720 or 640x360.
 The most important is that it requires less processor power to decompress the images when compared to many other codecs including H264/MP4 and Apple ProRes.

-When compressing using Photo JPEG, we suggest using a quality setting of “high” (75%).
+When compressing video files using Photo JPEG, we suggest using a quality setting of “high” (75%).
 Using a quality setting of “best” (100%) produces larger files that are not significantly better in image quality and are far slower to decompress.

 H264 should not always be your first choice!

 The H264 codec is extremely popular because it makes small files with good image quality.
-But it is not necessarily the best choice to use with Isadora (or any interactive video software) for several reasons.
+But it is not always the best choice to use with Isadora (or any interactive video software) for several reasons.

-First, the amount of CPU power required to decompress the image as it is read from your hard drive is significantly higher than for HAP, Apple ProPes or Photo JPEG.
+First, the amount of CPU power required to decompress the image as it is read from your hard drive is significantly higher than for HAP, Apple ProRes, or Photo JPEG.
 (HAP is the fastest in this regard.)

 Second, H264 is only designed to play forward.
 If you always play your movies forward from start to finish, then this is not an issue.
-But, if you are a VJ or artist who is scrubbing video, or you often use the position input of the Movie Player actors, then H264 is most definitely not for you.
+But, if you are a VJ or artist who is scrubbing video, or you often interactively manipulate the position input of the Movie Player actors, then H264 is most definitely not for you.
 If you play an H264 movie backward, or you scrub the video back and forth rapidly, you will see the CPU usage increase significantly.
 This is simply because the codec is not designed to deliver the images in reverse order.

-Because the HAP, Apple Pro Res and Photo JPEG formats render each frame individually (i.e., the current image is not related to the previous one), they play forwards and backwards equally well and are very fast when jumping to an arbitrary location within the clip.
+Because the HAP, Apple Pro Res, and Photo JPEG formats render each frame individually (i.e., the current image is not related to the previous one), they play forwards and backwards equally well and are very fast when jumping to an arbitrary location within the clip.

 Recompressing Your Files

-The Capture Control actor allows you to turn live video on and off from within an Isadora scene.
+The Capture Control actor allows you to turn live video capture on and off from within an Isadora scene.
 If you are not using live video in a section of your piece, then use this actor to turn it on and off at the appropriate moment.

 Tip 11: How to use Apple’s QuickTime Player 7 (Pro Edition) to recompress your movies.

-Below are instructions on how to use the Apple’s QuickTime Player to store your movies in this format.
+Below are instructions on how to use Apple’s QuickTime Player to store your movies in this format.

 NOTE: While QuickTime and QuickTime Player are free, the Pro edition required to recompress movies costs $29.99 at the time of this writing.
 You must have the Pro Edition to recompress movies using QuickTime Player.